 To explain what is De Peper, we have to look at our roots.

-De Peper (usualy called ‘the pepper’ since a sort of English is the main lingo here) originates from the Silo squat Kroeg (1990).
-The Silo and its cafe-bar were famous for its creativity and ingenuity, but nonetheless the city chose to
+De Peper (usually called ‘the pepper’ since a sort of English is the main lingo here) originates from the Silo squat Kroeg (1990).
+The Silo and its cafe-bar were well-known for its creativity and ingenuity, but nonetheless the city chose to

 upgrade destroy this lively part of Amsterdam.
-After the Silo squat was evicted (1998), part of the community running the kitchen decided to keep the project going; 15 years later we are still cooking yummy vegan food and hosting events.
+After the Silo squat was evicted (1998), part of the community running the kitchen decided to keep the project going; 25 years later, we are still cooking yummy vegan food and hosting events.

 De Peper still stands for: